 Irish Rural Link – The Organisation

-Irish Rural Link (IRL),formed in 1991, is a national network of organisations and individuals campaigning for sustainable rural development in Ireland and Europe.
-IRL, a non-profit organisation now directly represents nearly 500 community groups with a combined membership of 25,000.
+Irish Rural Link (IRL), formed in 1991, is a national network of organisations and individuals campaigning for sustainable rural development in Ireland and Europe.
+IRL, a non-profit organisation now directly represents over 600 community groups with a combined membership of 25,000.
 A member of the Community and Voluntary Pillar of Social Partnership, the network provides a structure through which rural groups and individuals, representing disadvantaged rural communities, can articulate their common needs and priorities, share their experiences and present their case to policy-makers at local, national and European Level.

 Irish Rural Link’s vision is of vibrant, inclusive and sustainable rural communities that contribute to an equitable and just society.

-Our mission is to influence national and European development policies and programmes in favour of those who are marginalized as a result of poverty and social exclusion in rural areas.
+Our mission is to influence and inform on local, national and European development policies and programmes in favour of rural communities, especially those marginalized as a result of poverty, exclusion and isolation, and support rural communities to implement appropriate strategic programmes that improve their circumstances.

 In 1990, various rural projects in the second EC Combat Poverty Programme spearheaded the establishment of the Trans European Rural Network (TERN).
 TERN’s main objective was to represent the interests of locally based rural groups in disadvantaged and marginalised rural areas at European level by highlighting problems, advocating appropriate policies, sharing experiences and examples of good practice as well as establishing information channels with the then EC Commission and European Parliament.